 Advertisement

 After acquiring Shaq in 2004, the Heat knew they had to maximize their championship window.
-And maximize it they did by winning a title, Miami’s first, in 2006.
+And they did that in some fashion, winning the NBA championship title in 2006, which was Miami’s first-ever win.
 However, injuries to Dwyane Wade meant they were unable to mount a title defense, and things progressively went from bad to worse for the Florida side.

 Soon after my little incident with Pat, he called Perry and told him, “It’s over.
 We’re trading Shaq.”
 Perry said: “Let me fly out there and talk this over with you.”
 Pat said, “No, we’re done.”
 He told Perry they had a deal to trade me to Phoenix.
 Perry called me and said, “What do you think?”
 I said immediately, “Let’s go.”